 Along the entire route, you will find grocery stores to shop in the cities.
 The area also offers a wide range of restaurants, from pizzerias to the newer Nordic cuisine and everything in between.
 Many small farm shops sell locally produced goods along the route.

 Water and toilets along the route

 During the summer period, there are few water posts available along the route for free.
 You will find these water posts in Strø Bjerge, Ølsted Grusgrav, by Ladegårdssøen on Arrenæs, in Auderød Naturhavn, Asserbo Golf Club, Frederiksværk, Lynæs and Hundested harbours.

 It is possible to use the toilet at petrol stations, port areas, and stations.

-In some places on the route, accessibility can be hampered by stairs or climbs that are not good for people who are bad walking or people who need aids.
+In some routes, accessibility can be hampered by stairs or climbs that are not good for people who are walking badly or need aid.

 On the part of the route that goes through Grønnessegaard's fields, along Klintestien by Lynæs and through the scout camp at Arrenæs, it is not allowed to ride the bike.

 Otherwise, the route can best be described as a varied route in soft terrain with numerous hills, stairs and stunning views.